Pets4HomesPets4Homes

 £600

-We have 3 girls left from a litter of 12 pups born to our working/show type pet bitch, we also own dad as well so both available to see.
-Not KC registered but will be vet checked, microchipped and had
+We now have 1 girl left due to people dropping out from a litter of 12 pups born to our working/show type pet bitch, we also own dad as well so both available to see.
+Not KC registered but will be vet

 JAYNE N.